 New England in the Fall.

-Date October 24, 2009
+by Little Miss Attila on October 24, 2009

 Some of my best memories: every autumn, the Calvert County school system in Maryland would have a five-day holiday, and since my mom was a teacher, that meant five whole days of meandering around in the great Northeast, “leaf-peeping” and living on the apples, cheese, and cider from roadside stands.
 The last year, we dropped my brother off in Connecticut to hang out with my dad, stepmom, and half-sister.
 Then my mother and I were off on our own to Cape Cod and points beyond with our German shephard in tow.